What to Know About Insuring Cargo Vans for Commercial Use

 • Deductible: The permanently attached equipment becomes part of the Stated Amount of your Commercial Van and subject to only one deductible that you choose for Physical Damage (Comp & Collision).

-Remember to tell your Truck Insurance Broker about any new modifications you make to your van.
+Always remember to tell your Truck Insurance Broker about any new modifications you make to your van down the road.

 Do Multiple Drivers affect the Insurance Premium